 Khalil is a PhD student in the Harvard-MIT Health Sciences and Technology (HST) program, where he works on novel neural therapeutic devices.
 He is passionate translating ideas and concepts from bench to bedside through research and entrepreneurship.
 Khalil also holds a M.S. in Mechanical Engineering from MIT and B.Sc. degrees in Mechanical Engineering and Bioengineering from the Penn State.

-PhD Candidate, Harvard-MIT Health Sciences and Technology program.
+PhD Graduate of the Harvard-MIT Health Sciences and Technology program.
 Former Co-Director of MIT HM (2015-16).
 Chris has also been recognized as a Forbes 30 Under 30, MedTech Boston 40 Under 40, and is a World Economic Forum Global Shaper.

 Bill is the managing director in the Martin Trust Center for MIT Entrepreneurship.
 In April 2013, Bill was awarded the Adolf F. Monosson Prize for Entrepreneurial Mentoring at MIT.
 He is the author of Disciplined Entrepreneurship.